minorg/Bildungsroman/Passion/object/Plato - The Republic Book IV Section III.md

 >
 > Yes, I replied, if passion, which has already been shown to be different from desire, turn out also to be different from reason.
 >
-> But that is easily proved:—We may observe even in young children that they are full of spirit almost as soon as they are born, whereas some of them never seem to attain to the use of reason, and most of them late enough.
+> But that is easily proved: We may observe even in young children that they are full of spirit almost as soon as they are born, whereas some of them never seem to attain to the use of reason, and most of them late enough.